Police: Power pole damaged in Selkirk crash

 BETHLEHEM, N.Y.
-(NEWS10) – The Bethlehem Police Department is investigating a motor vehicle crash that happened at the intersection of Route 9W and Route 396 in Selkirk on Thursday.
+(NEWS10) – Police said a National Grid tractor trailer hit a power pole Thursday morning at the intersection of Route 9W and Route 396 in Selkirk.

 - State Route 9W from Lasher Road to Thatcher Street